Wagoner County man trapped for 14 hours after crash saved

-WAGONER COUNTY, Okla. — A Wagoner County man is safe after a crash Sunday night that left him pinned for 14 hours in his pickup truck.
+WAGONER COUNTY, Okla. — A Wagoner County man is safe after a crash Saturday night left him pinned in his truck for 14 hours.

-The Wagoner County Sheriff's Office says their deputies started looking for the man after his daughter reported him missing Wednesday afternoon.

-She told deputies that he father left home for a store at 8:30 p.m. on Sunday and didn't come back, prompting her to report him missing shortly after 1 p.m. on Monday.
+The Wagoner County Sheriff's Office said deputies started looking for the man after his daughter reported him missing Saturday afternoon.
+She told deputies that her father left home for a store at 8:30 p.m. on Saturday and didn't come back, prompting her to report him missing shortly after 1 p.m. on Monday.

-Deputies say they determined the man could be in an "endangered state," and worked with Oklahoma Highway Patrol to eventually find him crashed into a tree near Highway 51 B and East 171st Street.
+Deputies said they determined the man could be in an "endangered state," and worked with Oklahoma Highway Patrol to eventually find him crashed into a tree near Highway 51 B and East 171st Street.
 A deputy used binoculars to catch a glimpse of the crashed truck that investigators say was involved in a single-car collision to end up far off the roadway.

 The deputy and a trooper freed the man from the pickup truck where he'd been stuck for about 14 hours.